Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 can be fed into the convolutional neural network (CNN) of the agent policy.
 For more information on CNNs, see [this guide](http://cs231n.github.io/convolutional-networks/).
 This allows agents to learn from spatial regularities in the observation images.
-It is possible to use visual observations along side vector observations.
+It is possible to use visual observations alongside vector observations.

 Agents using visual observations can capture state of arbitrary complexity and are useful when the state is difficult to describe numerically.
 However, they